Questions and

 are installed to avoid disruptions of

-Customers can be sure of highly competitive prices for their backup bulk liquid needs throughout the term of UCG onsite supply contract. |
+Customers can be sure of highly competitive prices for their backup bulk liquid needs throughout the term of their UCG onsite supply contract. |

-| Who Handles Operation and Maintenance? |
+Who Handles Operation and Maintenance of the Onsite Gas Generation System? |

-| It is Universal Cryo Gas' responsibility to operate and maintain the facility.
+It is Universal Cryo Gas' responsibility to operate and maintain the facility.

 UCG equips its plants with computer control systems that provide highly automated and sophisticated control of the plant.
-Alarms are indicated locally, and transmitted to local operations personnel and to UCG home office operations support personnel.
+Alarms are indicated locally, and immediately transmitted to local operations personnel and to UCG home office operations support personnel.
 Shutdowns are automatic when out-of-range conditions exceed pre-set limits.
-(Backup systems will activate automatically to ensure uninterrupted delivery of on-spec product.)
+(At which time backup systems will activate automatically to ensure uninterrupted delivery of on-spec product.)
 UCG plant operators verify proper operation, optimize plant settings to reflect changes in demand patterns, weather, and other factors, and perform routine maintenance.
 Plant operation is also monitored remotely by Home Office and Regional personnel.
 Periodic maintenance is scheduled and confirmed on a regular basis.
-The bottom line for you, the customer, is that UCG will guarantee plant availability, do everything possible to ensure that guarantees are met, and provide protection against extra costs should UCG fail to meet its product availability guarantees. |
+The bottom line for you, the customer, is that UCG will guarantee plant availability, do everything required to ensure that guarantees are met, and provide protection against extra costs should UCG fail to meet its product availability guarantees. |

-| Are There Other Options That May Increase My Savings or Increase Supply Reliability? |
+Are There Other Options That May Increase My Savings or Increase Supply Reliability? |

 If there is sufficient local demand for merchant liquid products in the area (liquid oxygen and/ or liquid nitrogen) UIG / UCG may suggest installing a "piggyback" gas and liquid production plant as an option.
 Adding liquid production at an onsite gas production site requires additional equipment (and additional liquid storage).
 These additions permit higher production rates and support distribution of large quantities of liquid products.
+These costs are NOT passed on to the on-site gas customer.
 When UCG is able to justify installation of a plant that will serve multiple customers, UCG is able to offer lower cost product to the original on-site gas customer (the host plant).
 The host plant also benefits from enhanced supply reliability due to the large amount of liquid product which will be stored on the site. |

-| For more information on factors affecting selection of an optimal combination of production plant size and technology and related supply system components, see Production/ Supply System Optimization. |
+For more information on factors affecting selection of an optimal combination of production plant size and technology and related supply system components, see Production/ Supply System Optimization. |

-| When Should I Begin to Investigate Supply Options? |
+When Should I Begin to Investigate Supply Options? |

 If you currently purchase onsite-produced gas or liquid products, and wish to investigate producer/ supplier alternatives, you should begin to seriously examine potential options well in advance of the end of your current supply period.
 For most users, this means starting at least two, and preferably three years prior to the end of their current contractual supply period.
+Waiting too long to begin this process may effectively deprive the user of the ability to obtain competitive offerings from UCG or any other potential supplier.
+Most liquid and gas supply contracts contain notification period clauses which must be adhered to if automatic extension periods are to be avoided.
+However, that is only one of several potential impediments to changing supplier.
+Unless a user starts investigating alternatives at least 2 years in advance of the end of the current supplier's supply period, there may not be time to finalize an alternative supply contract and install necessary equipment prior to termination of the current product supply arrangements.
 Please visit our page of tips on Changing Your Industrial Gas Supplier for additional information on managing the process. |

-| How Can I Learn More? |
+How Can I Learn More? |

 UIG and UCG want to earn and keep your business by